 Since federal loans have a ceiling on the amount that can be borrowed by the student, private student loans are an alternative way to fill in gaps in a student’s college funding package.

 Unlike federal student loans, private student loans are credit-based, which means they require a credit check.
 Since college freshmen typically don’t have the credit history required to qualify, they typically need a parent or other responsible adult to be a co-signer.
+It’s important to shop several lenders to get your lowest interest rate.

 Student loan refinancing

 Students who have existing education loans may be able to refinance them in order to get a lower interest rate.
+Both federal Stafford loans and Plus Loans can be refinanced and may lower your interest rate and save thousands of dollars in payments over the life of the loan.

 Private parent loans